brasov2de/PCFTraining/3_DatasetPCF/Assets/Lab3.1.md

 Bind the data to the table "PCFTrainings"
 ![alt text](Images/image-14.png)

-Add the HappynatorGrid to your CUstom Page:
+Add the HappynatorGrid to your Custom Page:
 ![alt text](Images/image-15.png)

 And drag the HappynatorGrid to the page:
 ![alt text](Images/image-16.png)

 and add the datasource PCFTrainings
 ![alt text](Images/image-17.png)